-The AHA Center is located in the 17th century Palazzo Floriani Ricci in the university hill town of Macerata, the birthplace of mathematician and humanist Matteo Ricci.
-The center offers wireless access, a modest computer lab for students, and frescoed classrooms as well as a small lending and reference library across.
-The center is located near the Piazzo Vittorio Vineto, where part of the weekly open air market is held.
-Students enrolled in the painting course will attend biweekly courses at the Accademia di Belle Arti, located just around the corner from the AHA Center.
-The soaring medieval towers and Renaissance architecture of Macerata and the Marche region serve as a living classroom, including excursions to the Arena Sferisterio, the Teatro “Lauro Rossi”, tours through the Roman ruins in Urbs Salvia, a visit to the 12th Century Abbazia di Chiaravalle di Fiastra, the Basilica di San Nicola in Tolentino, and the markets and beaches of Civitanova.
+The AHA Center is located in a 17th century palazzo, within the medieval city walls of the university hill town of Macerata, just around the corner from Macerata’s Museum of Contemporary Art.
+The center offers wireless access and a modest computer lab for students, a spacious studio and frescoed classrooms, as well as a small lending and reference library across from the Piazza Vittorio Vineto, where part of the weekly market is held.
+Surrounded by soaring medieval towers and Gothic architecture, Macerata and the Marche region offer countless opportunities to serve as your classroom, including excursions to the Arena Sferisterio, the Teatro “Lauro Rossi”, tours through the Roman ruins in Urbs Salvia, a visit to the 12th Century Abbazia di Chiaravalle di Fiastra, and the markets and beaches of Civitanova.

 - No previous Italian language is required

 - Previous art coursework: 2 painting courses (100-200 level), 2 drawing courses (100-200 level), 1, 2-D design course (100-200 level)

 - Students seeking graduate credit will need to complete additional coursework as assigned

 Selection is based on seriousness of purpose, academic achievement, and individual stability and maturity.
 Individual university requirements may vary.
 A minimum GPA and previous language study may be required by your home institution.
 Check with your study abroad adviser for specific requirements.

 Contact hours: Content courses 40 hours each; Beginning Italian 20 hours

 Semester: 6 credits